The definitive history of Passion Spent – by Patrick (the parrot)

 Step up to the mark young master Rick Wilkinson.

-A certain Passion Spent archivist reports that Rick replaced Mick at the Ferryboat Inn gig of 29 July 1983, after the band had played just 34 gigs with Mick on drums.
+A certain Passion Spent archivist reports that Rick replaced Mick for the RIO gig at the Ferry Boat Inn on 29 July 1983, after the band had played just 36 gigs with Mick on drums.
 (By June 1983 the band were already playing three gigs a week!)
-Exactly how this works out, I’m not sure, since the preceding Passion Spent gig was also at the Ferryboat Inn on 20 July.
-My point is that if Mick played the Ferryboat Inn on the 20th, the band were pretty damn quick at getting things up to par with Rick for the 29th.
-My guess would be that the band had started rehearsing with Rick almost as soon as they heard about Mick’s plans; and that the management of the Ferryboat contacted them at short notice to see if they could do the gig on the 29th.
-Rather than turn the gig down, and leave the Ferryboat management in the lurch, the band decided to throw Rick in at the deep end and take the gig.
+Exactly how this works out, I’m not sure, since the band’s preceding gig was also at the Ferry Boat Inn on 20 July.
+The Passion Spent archives reveal that Mick played the Ferry Boat Inn gig on the 20th, but with the band keen to get things up to par with Rick, he was given a list of songs to learn in time for the 29th.
+My records show that Rick’s first rehearsal with the band was on 28th July, the day before his debut gig.
+It seems likely—though I can’t be absolutely certain—that the management of the Ferry Boat contacted the band at short notice to see if they could do the gig on the 29th.
+Rather than turn the gig down, and leave the Ferry Boat management in the lurch, the band decided to throw Rick in at the deep end and take the gig.
 (I’m sure the records of the particular Passion Spent archivist in question must be correct!)
 My guess would also be that the first gig with Rick, after such a short spell rehearsing must have been, well, below standard, shall we say.

 Watch this space for PART 4!!